What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Experiment

 \subsection{Comparison with SOTA Methods}

 \textbf{Results on HICO-DET}.
-We evaluate our method on the HICO-DET dataset, as shown in Tab.~\ref{tab:hico-det}.
+We evaluate our method on the HICO-DET dataset in Tab.~\ref{tab:hico-det}.
 Following INP-CC~\cite{lei2025_INPCC}, we categorize existing methods into two groups for fair assessment.
-While zero-shot methods like HOICLIP~\cite{ning2023hoiclip} and CLIP4HOI~\cite{mao2023clip4hoi} have shown strong results, they inevitably rely on detector backbones pre-trained on large-scale object detection datasets like COCO.
+Note that the best and second best performances are highlighted.
+As can be seen, while zero-shot methods like HOICLIP~\cite{ning2023hoiclip} and CLIP4HOI~\cite{mao2023clip4hoi} have shown strong results, they inevitably rely on detector backbones pre-trained on large-scale object detection datasets like COCO.
 This pre-training can provide an unfair advantage, as both HICO-DET and COCO datasets share a significant portion of their object categories, limiting the assessment of true generalization in an open-world settings.

 Open-vocabulary methods offer a more rigorous test of generalization by forgoing such detection pre-training.
-ImagineAgent achieves 28.96\% mAP on the Full split, a remarkable 5.84\% mAP improvement over the prior state-of-the-art, INP-CC~\cite{lei2025_INPCC}.
+ImagineAgent achieves \textbf{36.76\%} mAP on the Full split, a remarkable \textbf{13.64\% mAP} improvement over the prior state-of-the-art, INP-CC~\cite{lei2025_INPCC}.
 This significant leap demonstrates the powerful reasoning and ambiguity-resolution capabilities of our agentic framework.